AaronBratcher/AgileDB/README.md

 ### Values ###
-Data can be set or retrieved manually as shown here or your class/struct can adhere to the DBObject protocol, documented below, and use the built-in init and save methods.
+Data can be set or retrieved manually as shown here or your class/struct can adhere to the DBObject protocol, documented above, and use the built-in init and save methods for greater ease and flexibility.

 Set value in table
 ```swift